How to Stage A V-Day Benefit of

 Failure to adhere to these rules will result in V-Day's rescinding permission for you to present a V-Day event.

-- You must register for the rights to host ANY V-Day event EVERY year.
+- Register for the rights to host ANY V-Day event EVERY year.

-- You must work collaboratively with all other V-Day events in your area.
+- Work collaboratively with all other V-Day events in your area.
 We will be putting you in touch with one another!

 - Performances of A Memory, A Monologue, A Rant and a Prayer should happen between 1 February and 8 March ONLY.
 For options out of season, write to firstname.lastname@example.org